yjg30737/pyqt-frameless-window/README.md

 If you don't need any title bar or min/max/close buttons or something like that, just use this as a parent class of your widget.

+It can expand vertically when double-clicking the top or bottom edge of the window.
+Minor bug still remains, but it is not fatal at all.

 ## Method Overview
 * `setResizable(f: bool)` - Set resizable/none-resizable
 * `isResizable() -> bool` - Check if window is resizable or not